Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-wasm.md

 sidebar_label: WebAssembly (Wasm)
 ---

-WebAssembly is used in AXIASolar and Substrate as the compilation target for the runtime.
+WebAssembly is used in AXIA and Substrate as the compilation target for the runtime.

 ## What is WebAssembly?